ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/7-Profiling-App-using-Streamline.md

 ## Profiling the application using Streamline

 Once you have selected the device, the application and metrics to be collected, click on the **start capture** button.
-This would automatically start the application and begin collecting the profiling data.
+This should automatically start the application and begin collecting the profiling data.
 Make sure the application is running as desired on your phone, after a few seconds, you can stop the capture.
-Please wait till Streamline completes processing the data.
+Please wait until Streamline completes processing the data.
 Switch to *Mali Timeline* view as shown below:

 !["Mali Timeline Streamline"](./images/Streamline-mali-timeline.png "Mali Timeline Streamline")